 - neuronal metabolism

 - transcriptional regulation in astrocytes

 - expansion of neural precursor cells

-Pathological oxygen levels (hypoxia or hyperoxia) are used for modeling many types of neural diseases and disorders: Alzheimer's Disease, Attention Deficit Hyperactivity Disorder (ADHD), brain ischemia, stroke, Amyotrophic Lateral Sclerosis (ALS), ischemia-reperfusion, oxygen glucose deprivation (OGD), neurodegeneration, gliomas (including glioblastoma), neuroplasticity, sleep apnea, and neurodevelopmental disorders, Elevated CO2 (hypercapnia) is commonly used in anxiety models.
+Pathological oxygen levels (hypoxia or hyperoxia) are used for in vitro / in vivo modeling of neural diseases and disorders: Alzheimer's Disease, Attention Deficit Hyperactivity Disorder (ADHD), brain ischemia, stroke, Amyotrophic Lateral Sclerosis (ALS), ischemia-reperfusion, oxygen glucose deprivation (OGD), neurodegeneration, gliomas (including glioblastoma), neuroplasticity, hypoxic-ischemic brain injury, sleep apnea, and neurodevelopmental disorders.
+Elevated CO2 (hypercapnia) is used for modeling anxiety or panic disorders.